joaopedroso/scipbook/docs/graph.rst

 .. case study
 .. container::

-   You are concerned bout how to assign a class to each of your friends.
+   You are concerned about how to assign a class to each of your friends.
 Those which are on unfriendly terms with each other are linked with an edge in Figure :ref:`fig-gcp`.
 If put on the same class, persons on unfriendly terms will start a fight.
 To divide your friends into as few classes as possible, how should you proceed?

    .. _fig-gcp: